luukfroling/BEP/parts/03-theory.md

 ```
 with $\mathbf{W}_{1,nm}$ representing the weight connecting the m-th input neuron to the n-th neuron in the first hidden layer, and σ is an activation function (e.g., sigmoid or softmax) that scales the output between 0 and 1 to stabilise the network.
 Equation [](#denselayer) can be repeated for every following layer where the output of a layer is used as an input to calculate the following layer.

 Neural networks learn by backpropagation.
 Backpropagation looks at the error between the output of the network and the desired output.
-This error is generally backpropogated through the network by looking at how each weight needs to change to minimise the error.
+This error is generally propogated backwards through the network by looking at how each weight needs to change to minimise this error.

 ## Machine learning - Convolutional neural network